Copperhead

 Browse short practical guides about species markers, safer photo capture, and what to do when confidence is high, low, or unresolved.

-Photo: USFWS Pacific Southwest Region via Wikimedia Commons · CC BY 2.0
+Photo: Marshal Hedin via Wikimedia Commons · CC BY 2.0

-Photo: NPS via Wikimedia Commons · Public domain
+Photo: Dracoflight via Wikimedia Commons · CC BY 4.0

 FAQ